gladex/Kalstra/README.md

 # README #

-This README documents the necessary steps to set up the running environment for KALSTRA.
+This README documents the necessary steps to set up the running environment for Kalstra.

-# KALSTRA
+# Kalstra
 *A Novel Hybrid Architecture Integrating KAN and Sequential-Transformer for Robust Cell Type Annotation in Cross-Species Transcriptomics*

 ## Environment Configuration